discretize/discretize-guides/fractals/aquatic-ruins/index.md

 ## Save the villagers
 <Grid>
 <Column>
     You can stack <Boon name="might"/> on the rack before entering the water.
 Kill the three groups of Krait and open the cages.
-Use <Command name="gg"/> after the last cage to instantly teleport to the tunnel part.
+Use `/gg` after the last cage to instantly teleport to the tunnel part.
     <Tips>
         <Tip specialization="mesmer">Use <Skill id="10255"/> to group up Krait.
 You can place a <Skill id="10197"/> on the rack and open it with <Skill id="29578"/> underwater to not loose time while the others stack <Boon name="might"/>.
 You can place another one at the 2nd cage, swim ahead and open it at the 3rd cage.
 Place a <Skill id="10325"/> to give a speed bost the the whole party.</Tip>
         <Tip specialization="ranger">Druid can retrait to Ranger and take the Marksmanship traitline for <Trait id="986"/>.